 In the lead up to Christmas, the Thursday Tag posts have become a little more frequent.
 Each week leading up to Christmas Eve, Thursdays are going to be a festive occasion.

 Today’s tag is all about Christmas carols, also known as one of the best parts of Christmas.
-It comes straight from She Latitude.
+After all, the best way to spread Christmas cheer is singing loud for all to hear, right?
+This tag comes straight from She Latitude.

 1. You’re a Mean One, Mr. Grinch – Name a villainous character you can’t help but love to hate.